jyates/jyates.github.com/_posts/2017-04-27-interesting-trends.md

 The latest startup from Musk deserves its own little section, if only because (as any of my friend's will tell you) having a brain-computer interface has long been a dream of mine (and likely many other nerds).
 The vision for a company driving the innovations to enable that are terribly exciting and [potentially game changing for a variety of reasons].

 That said, we are still a ways away from anything huge.
 Call it 10 years from sparking a new industry.
 For folks with the time and money to wait that long, there are few other endeavors I could recommend pursing.
+Rememeber, **Tesla started in 2003** when one automaker had a hybrid car and an eletric car hadn't been seen in nearly a decade ([GM's EV1](https://en.wikipedia.org/wiki/General_Motors_EV1)).
+Fastforward 12 years and every automaker is worried about the rise of electric cars, starting their own production models and nearly everyone has a hybrid.

-[potentially game changing for a variety of reasons]: wait but why
+[potentially game changing for a variety of reasons]: http://waitbutwhy.com/2017/04/neuralink.html